 Stage the files

 The next step would be to stage the files so they can be committed to your GitHub repository:

 git add .

 The next step is to commit the files:

 git commit -m "initial commit"

 If you have never used the GitHub CLI tool before, you must authorise it with your GitHub account.
 If you type in the following command, it will walk you through allowing your terminal to change your GitHub account.

 Create your GitHub repository

-Your directory is Git ready and your terminal is authorised to make changes to your GitHub account.
+Your directory is Git ready, and your terminal is authorised to change your GitHub account.
 The next step is to create that GitHub repository and push your files into that repository.
 The command you want to use is gh repo create.
 This command has a lot of switches you can use for different reasons.

 The command below will create a repository in GitHub called "My-NewRepo".
 It will be a public repository.
-The directory you are in will be source for that GitHub repository and the push the files in the directory to it.
+The directory you are in will be the source for that GitHub repository, and the push the files in the directory to it.

 gh repo create my-newrepo --public --source=. --remote=upstream --push